 Additionally, the rapid obsolescence of published models without continuous data updates poses a substantial challenge in maintaining relevance and accuracy.
 Currently, ChatGPT 3.5 training data constitutes information up till January 2022.
 Llama 2 was also trained on data between January 2023 and July 2023.

 Decentralised AI presents an alternative trajectory to address the challenges inherent in centralised models.
-A recent meta-analysis paper by Janbi et al. serves as a comprehensive guide, breaking down DAI into five main areas.
+A recent meta-analysis paper by Janbi et al. serves as a comprehensive guide, breaking down DAI into five main application areas.

-Challenges of DAI
+Challenges of Decentralised AI

 DAI presents an exciting shift in AI development, offering numerous advantages.
 However, it’s crucial to acknowledge the challenges that come with these advancements.